djccarew/watson-dojo-pm-tester/README.md

   ![](doc/source/images/ml-credentials.png?raw=true)

-* Save the username and password to a text file on your machine.
+* Save the username, password and instance_id to a text file on your machine.
 You’ll need this information later in your Jupyter notebook.

 ### 6. Create a notebook in IBM Data Science Experience